GoogleCloudPlatform/mlops-with-vertex-ai/README.md

 The end-to-end TFX training pipeline implementation is in the [src/pipelines](src/tfx_pipelines) directory, which covers the following steps:

-1. Receive hyperparameters using `hyperparam_gen` custom python component.
+1. Receive hyper-parameters using `hyperparam_gen` custom python component.
 2. Extract data from `BigQuery` using `BigQueryExampleGen` component.
 3. Validate the raw data using `StatisticsGen` and `ExampleValidator` component.
 4. Process the data using on `Dataflow` `Transform` component.